 35 great paddle trails

-Finding a great place to go kayaking, canoeing, or stand up paddleboarding in the Inland Regions of New South Wales is easy with Global Paddler.
+Finding a great place to go kayaking, canoeing, or stand up paddleboarding in the Inland Regions of New South Wales is easy when you are a Global Paddler member.
 All you need to do is pick a number on our trip locator map and click or tap on the trail name with the same number in the list below.
-The Global Paddler guide for your chosen paddle trail will then be displayed.
+Global Paddler memberships are available from our online store.